KittenCN/Super-mario-bros-A3C-pytorch/README.md

 - Python 3.10/3.11, PyTorch ≥ 2.1, CUDA 12 image supplied via Dockerfile.
 - `gymnasium-super-mario-bros>=0.8.0` (preferred) or `gym-super-mario-bros>=7.4.0`, plus `nes-py>=8.2`.

+> Every checkpoint is saved as `a3c_world{W}_stage{S}_*.pt` alongside a JSON metadata file of the same stem.
+Evaluation and resumed training automatically consume this metadata, so manual overrides of immutable parameters are no longer required.
 - FFmpeg must be available on the system for video logging.

 ## Credits